Scott Wolfe

 Scott Wolfe (PI), Jeff Rojek (Co-PI), “FY 2023 Michigan State Justice Statistics Program.”
 Bureau of Justice Statistics.
 Amount: $224,997.

 This project has three primary components.
 First, our team is continuing our partnership with MSP to better understand the nature of disparities in their traffic stops using spatial analytic techniques.
 Second, we are delivering a training series to MSP analysts that centers on how to conduct racial/ethnic disparity analyses with traffic stop data.
 Third, we are working with MSP and other law enforcement partners to evaluate the effectiveness of several officer training programs.
+For example, we are working with MSP to evaluate their recruit- and recertification-based driver training programs.

 Areas of Expertise